eso/edps-doc/source/xshooter/reduction_chain.md

 Recipes: `xsh_scired_ifu_stare` and `xsh_scired_ifu_offset`

 Reduces a science IFU stare or on-off exposure and builds a 3D cube.
+Contrary to the slit mode, the pipeline does not create response curves for IFU data and they are therefore not flux-calibrated.

 ## 11. Atmospheric Modelling with Calibration Star